hxj5/bcd/docs/manual.rst

 max_n_cutoff : int or None, default 1000
     Maximum number of cutoff values for calculating metrics.
     If None, use all unique values in tool matrix.

-fig_width : float, default 4.25
-    Width of the plot in inch.

-fig_height : float, default 3.25
-    Height of the plot in inch.

-fig_dpi : int, default 300
-    Resolution of the plot.

-fig_dec : {3, 4}
-    Number of decimal places for AUC.

-fig_legend_xmin : float, default 0.5
-    The xmin position of legend.

-fig_legend_ymin : float, default 0.12
-    The ymin position of legend.

 verbose : bool, default True
     Whether to show detailed logging information.